kushalkolar/MESmerize/README.md

 ### Snap
 The easiest way to get Mesmerize is through the Snap store [https://snapcraft.io/mesmerize](https://snapcraft.io/mesmerize) .

-After installation simply run `mesmerize` in the terminal and the application will load and launch in ~10-30 seconds.
+After installation simply run `mesmerize` in the terminal and the application will launch in ~10-30 seconds.

 Command line snap installation:
 ```bash